gini/gini-mobile-android/health-sdk/sdk/src/doc/source/flow.rst

     ``paymentComponent.getPaymentReviewFragment()`` will load the document extractions asynchronously.
 It's a suspend function and must be called from a coroutine.

+    The ``ReviewFragment`` doesn't handle navigation related events and doesn't show a navigation bar.
+You are free to design navigation to and from the fragment as you see fit.

 The ``ReviewConfiguration`` class contains the following options:

 - ``handleErrorsInternally``: If set to ``true``, the ``ReviewFragment`` will handle errors internally and show